-Call D. Miller & Associates, PLLC today at 713-850-8600.
-Our team offers complimentary case reviews.
+Call D. Miller & Associates, PLLC™ today at 1 (855) PRO-LAWYERS.
+To make it easier to get help in this trying time, our team offers complimentary case reviews.
 A sexual assault victim lawyer from our firm may be able to help you hold the individual and any other parties liable for sexual assault.

 Recoverable Damages in a Sexual Assault Civil Case